 Untraced Driver (Hit and Run) Claims in Northern Ireland

-Paschal O’Hare are here to help people in Northern Ireland involved in accidents with untraced drivers, often referred to as hit and run accidents.
+Paschal O’Hare are here to help people in Belfast and across Northern Ireland involved in accidents with untraced drivers, often referred to as hit and run accidents.
 Our injury solicitors understand the difficulties these types of car accidents claims can cause.
 We’re ready to step in to offer the support you need, reaching a settlement under the MIB untraced driver’s agreement you deserve.

 Getting hit by someone who drives off from the scene can be an incredibly stressful experience.
 These accidents often result in injuries as well as damage to your car.
 Additionally, it means that you can’t put a claim against the driver, muddling up the traditional personal injury procedure.